 Flywheel Weight The SB900 has a 5 lbs heavier flywheel at 48 lbs which should result in a more consistent feel to cycling motion when you are cycling at the higher amounts of resistance.

 Dimensions The Sole SB900 is the more compact of the two which could make it easier to fit in where you want to conserve space.

 Maintenance The Sole SB900 should require much less maintenance than the Spinner Aero – due to magnetic resistance and belt drive not requiring any ongoing maintenance.
 The Spinner’s resistance pads will need replacing and possibly lubricating, and the chain tightness will need adjustment as you do with a road bike.

 Noise.
 For the same reasons as the maintenance the Sole SB900 is a very quiet bike with it making little noise at all.
 With the Spinner Aero you’ll have the clinking of the chain as it moves across the sprocket and the shushing sound of the resistance pad as it rubs on the flywheel.

 Q Factor The Spinner Aero Q Factor is 155 mm (horizontal distance between pedals).
 This is similar to road bikes which Spinning.com says is the best of any indoor cycle.

 The Sole SB900 measurement is 203 mm (8 inches) which will seem unusually wide if you are used to riding a road bike.
 Road bikes are about 150 mm and mountain bikes 170 mm.

 Warranty The Spinner Aero comes with a much shorter warranty – 1 year (not labor) whereas the SB900 warranty is lifetime on the frame, electronics and parts 3 years, and labor 1 year.

 What About The Price?

-When I checked the price the Sole SB900 was about $60 cheaper at just under $1000 but this can change depending on any deals and discounts running at the time.
+When I checked the price the Sole SB900 was cheaper but this can change depending on any deals and discounts running at the time.